 AB Operating Rules

 The AB operates under a Constitution (approved by the OMG Board of Directors) that establishes its domain of operations.
-The AB can make changes to the published architectural documents of the OMG and it approves RFP issuances and technology adoptions.
-To perform these duties the AB has a set of less formal procedures that facilitate the flow of actions between and during OMG meetings.
+The AB can make changes to the published architectural documents of the OMG SDO and it approves RFP issuances and technology adoptions.
+To perform these duties the AB has a set of less formal procedures that facilitate the flow of actions between and during member meetings.
 It also occasionally issues documents about what it expects in RFPs and submissions.

-OMG Policies and Procedures
+OMG SDO Policies and Procedures

 AB Statement Types

 The AB and its sub-groups produce discussion papers and the AB occasionally makes definitive statements based on these so-called green papers.
-Some statements change the OMG architectural documents.
+Some statements change the OMG SDO architectural documents.
 Some statements address expectations for technology adoptions.
 At the November, 1997 meeting, the AB established the kinds of statements it would utter.
 A later section contains the statements issued since that time.